-TerraCycle offers boxes, which people can purchase, and fill with various bathroom accessories, including shower curtains.
+TerraCycle offers boxes that people can purchase and fill with bathroom accessories, including shower curtains.
 You can find more about it here.

 How do I prevent mold from growing on my eco-friendly shower curtain?

-Mold is annoying and very common in most bathrooms because of the moisture content.
-However, you can try to prevent it by following these tips:
+Mold is annoying and very common in most bathrooms.
+You can try to prevent it by following these tips:

-- Always leave it all the way open/spread out after using the shower so it can dry.
+- Always leave the shower curtain all the way open/spread out after using the shower so it can dry.
 If you leave it crumpled together in the middle, mold will grow in the folds.

 - Wash the eco-friendly shower curtains regularly.
-Our shower curtain collects many dirt and bacterias anyway, so washing it at least once a month is recommendable.
+Shower curtains collect dirt and bacteria, so washing it at least once a month is recommendable.
 Always follow the manufacturer’s directions.

 - When you wash the curtain, be sure the air dries completely before getting wet again.
 This will help prevent mold and mildew from forming.